Artem-Viveritsa/FusionJewelryToolkit/README.md

 2. Click the `+` button and choose "Script or Add-in from my computer".
 3. Select the `FusionJewelryToolkit` folder and click Open.
 4. To make the add-in run automatically when Fusion starts, enable the "Run on Startup" checkbox.
-5. After installation, the commands will appear in the Solid → Create panel.
+5. After installation, the commands will appear in the Utilities tab instead of the Solid → Create panel.

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.

-## What's new in version 0.8.5
+## What's new
+- **GemstonesInfo (Early Preview):**
+  - Added `GemstonesInfo` utility that detects gemstone bodies created by the add-in and overlays their diameters as on-model text for quick visual inspection.
+This feature is experimental and in early preview; it may have limitations and behavior subject to change.
+- **UI change:**
+    - Moved commands panel to the `Utilities` tab to improve discoverability and avoid conflicts with Solid → Create.
 - **Enhanced SurfaceUnfold and ObjectsRefold:**
   - Added support for selecting construction planes (not just XY plane) for unfolding surfaces
   - Added X and Y offset parameters to position unfolded sketches on construction planes